 Dr. Bunting quickly realized the potential magnitude of this discovery—to develop an actual cure for hematology and oncology cancers and illnesses in children.
 Because this treatment would effectively cure illnesses without the harsh effects of radiation, the cure rates of cancer and blood disorders—like leukemia, hemophilia and sickle cell disease—could be dramatically improved.

-STAT5, known as a “transcription factor” regulates dozens of molecules.
-These molecules determine how well stem cells reside in bone marrow and how rapidly they duplicate themselves, and by eliminating STAT5, it might be possible to replace sick stem cells with healthy ones or to kill leukemic stem cells “I study how you get existing stem cells to leave and die and allow the new ones to take their place—basically it’s musical chairs,” he said.
+By eliminating STAT5, it even may be possible to graft healthy stem cells where cancerous tissues were previously located.
+Dr. Bunting said of this technique, “I study how you get existing stem cells to leave and die and allow the new ones to take their place—basically it’s musical chairs.”

-Right now, “radiation wipes out everything,” he said.
-But if STAT5 molecules can be reduced or eliminated in bone marrow, it would allow a physician to essentially prune out bad stem cells like a gardener, instead of bulldozing through all the other supporting cells like a landscaper.
+If STAT5 molecules can be reduced or eliminated in bone marrow, it would allow a physician to prune out only the bad stem cells (like a gardener) instead of bulldozing through both the bad and surrounding healthy stem cells (like a landscaper).

 “Right now,” said Dr. Bunting, “radiation wipes out everything.”
 But this potential new treatment would reverse this unwanted effect, producing a much less toxic treatment that does not damage the DNA.
 In the future, it could also have many more medical uses.
 For example, it could be adapted to reduce the risk of rejection in solid organ transplants.